ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 But a year is a big period of time anyway, so there're still lots of changes.

-Lots of text ahead, feel free to skip sections that you're not interested in particularry.
+Lots of text ahead, feel free to skip sections that you're not interested in particularly.
 Here's a table of contents:

 - [Migration to the `ggez` Game Engine](#migration-to-the-ggez-game-engine)